top of page

 • Writer's pictureArpit Shah

-Location Analytics for Addressing Crime
+Location Analytics Workflows for Law Enforcement

 What if such a thriller is narrated by the protagonist in real life himself?
 Wouldn't that be doubly fascinating?
 If you have twenty minutes on your watch, you are likely to find this endearing tale recounted by IPS Amit Lodha below worthwhile.